As I was recently getting my 1 year old out of the stroller, I noticed for the first time in quite a while there wasn’t gallons…

 But this month also has a tendency to be stressful, a tad crazy, and for some people, even a bit depressing.

 I think in part it’s due to the unsaid expectations that Christmas is the most wonderful time of the year (oh wait, that is said, quite frequently actually).
-Yet, life doesn’t suddenly become “magical” — so we inevitably get disappointed when “wonderful” doesn’t define our existence.
+Yet, life doesn’t suddenly become “magical” — so we inevitably get disappointed when “wonderful” isn’t how we feel.

 For others, the sadness goes much deeper.
-All of the gatherings and intimate moments remind them of those they’ve lost, or it intensifies the loneliness they often feel.
-Additionally, it’s easy to sense the holiday enjoyment others have (or seem to have according to social media) which only stands in contrast to any feelings of heaviness.
+All of the gatherings and intimate moments remind them of those they’ve lost, or it intensifies their loneliness.
+Additionally, it’s easy to sense the holiday enjoyment others have (or seem to have according to social media) which only stands in contrast to our less-than-positive feelings.

 And for most of us, December is just hard because there is so much to do (and that feels like a massive understatement).
 Our to-do lists quadruple in size, and Christmas events cut our time in half.
 Amidst this craziness, even the most godly among us are tempted to complain, become anxious, get stressed out, or have a bad attitude.